prkumar/uplink/docs/source/user/quickstart.rst

     {'login': 'prkumar', 'id': 10181244, ...

-You can also target a specific field of the JSON response by using the decorator's ``model`` argument to select the target JSON field name:
+You can also target a specific field of the JSON response by using the decorator's ``member`` argument to select the target JSON field name:

 .. code-block:: python